chaos-polymtl/lethe/doc/source/parameters/cfd/nitsche.rst

 * ``calculate forces on solid`` enables forces calculation on the immersed geometry, written in the output file named ``solid force name``.
 * ``calculate torques on solid`` enables torques calculation, written in the file in the output file named ``solid torque name``.
 * ``number of solids`` specifies the number of Nitsche solids in the simulation.
 Each solid will then correspond to a ``subsection nitsche solid``.
-* ``subsection nitsche solid 0`` define a solid object on which Nitsche immersed boundary is applied.
+* ``subsection nitsche solid 0`` defines a solid object on which the Nitsche immersed boundary is applied.
 Multiple solids can be added in the same fashion (add ``subsection nitsche solid 1`` etc.).
 * ``subsection mesh`` defines the solid mesh used to apply Nitsche immersed boundary.
 The syntax is the same as that of the mesh subsection, see :doc:`mesh` for more details.

 .. note::